Alan is a car enthusiast who loves to share his knowledge with readers.

 4. Pull Out Any Leaves

 Before putting in the new filter, I recommend trying to reach your fingers in and down into the fan and see if there are any leaves in there.
 If your hand can't get in and remove leaves, you may have to get creative.
 Try a vacuum with a rubber hose on it or a clothes hanger with a piece of bubble gum on the end.
-Haha.
 Any significant amount of debris in the fan will cause a vibration while it is running.
-It doesn't need to be perfect though, just get out any large things.
+It doesn't need to be perfect, though.
+It just has to pull out any large things.

 5. Put the Filter Cover Back on